Midwest Road Trips

 The Holy City of Wichitas depicts the scenes of Christ in Jerusalem, like the World Chapel.

-Stop off at the Quanah Parker Nature and Visitor Center for an interpretive display.
-The Wichita Mountains Wildlife Refuge offers camping with 47 tent sites, 23 RV sites and 20 walk-in sites.
+The Wichita Mountains Wildlife Refuge offers camping at the Doris Campground, which has 47 tent sites, 23 RV sites and 20 walk-in sites.
+Camping fees start at $22 a night.

 Oklahoma City Weekend Itinerary